vl1146/Personality-and-Organizational-Justice/README.md

 # Personality-and-Organizational-Justice

 This was a survey based research project with data collected using SurveyMonkey.
-The project seeked to clarify the relationship between employee perceptions of justice and their associated organizational commitment.
+The project sought to clarify the relationship between employee perceptions of justice and their associated organizational commitment.
 Employee personality was investigated as a potential moderating factor in the relationship between justice perceptions and organizational commitment.

 Reverse coded responses were recoded in excel and responses with more than 25% of data missing were dropped.
 Data imputation was performed in R using a median impute.